pymupdf/PyMuPDF/docs/document-writer-class.rst

 This class represents a utility which can output various :ref:`document types supported by PyMuPDF<Supported_File_Types>`.

-In :title:`PyMuPDF` only used for outputting PDF documents whose pages are populated by :ref:`Story` DOMs.
+In |PyMuPDF| only used for outputting PDF documents whose pages are populated by :ref:`Story` DOMs.

 Using DocumentWriter_ also for other document types might happen in the future.